Chicken Noodle Soup

 - 2 or 3 cloves of garlic, smashed (unpeeled)

 - 1 teaspoon salt

 - 2 carrots, peeled and sliced

-- 2 stalks celery, peeled and sliced
+- 2 stalks celery, tough strings removed and sliced

 - 1/2 small head of cabbage, thinly sliced